Information for Current Students

 - On-campus work for Boston College, or off-campus employment which has a contract-based educational affiliation with the University, or work for commercial firms on campus which provide services to students (such as the Bookstore).

 - Limited to a total of 20 hours per week while school is in session (including any assistantships, stipends for leadership positions and any authorized off-campus employment).
-Full-time work is permitted during vacation periods such as winter break, spring break and summer vacation (if you are not taking classes).
+Full-time work is permitted during vacation periods such as winter break, spring break and summer vacation (if summer session is NOT required for your program).

 - On campus work permission is authorized by the OISS.
 Undergraduates are not permitted to work on-campus during their first semester.
 Graduate students need permission from their departments (GCSOM students are exempt from the letter requirement)

 OFF-CAMPUS EMPLOYMENT FOR F-1 STUDENTS